Skip to content

 The first line of the main function registers function handler as the interrupt handler.
 The C language syntax might look a bit scary, but its job is actually very simple.

 First, mtvec is a Control and Status Register (CSR), meaning that it has special purposes unlike the general-purpose registers.
-The special purpose for mtvec is to hold the starting address of the interrupt handler.
+The special purpose of mtvec is to hold the starting address of the interrupt handler.
 In other words, the CPU would set the program counter to the value held by mtvec when receiving an interrupt.
-You can learn more about mtvec in chapter 3.1.12 of the RISC-V reference mannual.
+You can learn more about mtvec in chapter 3.1.7 of the RISC-V reference manual.

-Second, csrw and csrr are two CPU instructions for writing and reading a CSR.
-In this case, the value written to mtvec is handler, a function pointer holding the address of the first instruction in function handler.
-Suppose the first instruction of function handler is at address 0x8000002C, we can directly do asm("csrw mtvec, %0" ::"r"(0x8000002C)) as well.
-By using handler, we ask the compiler to figure out this value for us.
-Specifically, this line of C code would likely be compiled to the following assembly:
+Second, csrw is the CPU instruction for writing a CSR and, in this case, the value written to the mtvec CSR is the address of the first instruction in function handler.
+Say this address is 0x8000002C, we can directly write asm("csrw mtvec, %0" ::"r"(0x8000002C)) as well.
+By using function pointer handler, the compiler will figure out this address for us.
+And this line of C code would likely be compiled to the following assembly:

 asm